Skip Quick Links

 The library maintains a collection of reference books and materials for use by the judges, judicial and court staff, the bar and the public.
-Access
+The library is left open on the honor system although like all courthouses the library is under video surveillance.

 Library materials do not circulate to the bar and the general public.

 The library has a copy machine for public use.
-Patrons may make up to 30 copies per day at no charge.
+Patrons may make up to 30 copies at no charge.

 There is a union catalog for the libraries of the 10th Circuit.
 There is a computer terminal with